 This article about how to write a literary agent query letter, by Mark Malatesta, is part of the Literary Agent Submissions section of our free 15-part Guide About How to Get a Book Agent.
-This article was first published in the inaugural edition of the Publishers Weekly Book Publishing Almanac, a collaboration between Publishers Weekly and Skyhorse Publishing, one of the fastest-growing publishers with 52 NY Times bestsellers, distributed by Simon & Schuster.
+This article was first published in the inaugural edition of the Publishers Weekly Book Publishing Almanac, a collaboration between Publishers Weekly and Skyhorse Publishing, one of the fastest-growing publishers with 56 New York Times bestsellers, distributed by Simon & Schuster.

 How to Write a Query Letter to a Literary Agent by Mark Malatesta